Give a Boy a Gun: Summary

 Brendan Lawlor and Gary Searle are students at Middletown High School.
 Gary has lived in town since second grade, while Brendan is a new arrival.
 The two quickly become friends.
 They are subjected to verbal and physical bullying by football players at Middletown, which teachers and parents fail to notice, downplay, or outright ignore.

-As time passes, both boys become darker and angrier, experimenting with acting on them and withdrawing from most social activities.
+As time passes, both boys become darker and angrier, experimenting with explosives and withdrawing from most social activities.
 Eventually the boys begin to obsess over the possibility of acting on their violent impulses.
 Gary experiments with developing a powerful homemade bomb.
 Gary and Brendan steal semi-automatic guns from a neighbour.
 Meanwhile, students are excited about an upcoming dance to be held in the school's gym.

 On the night of the dance, Brendan leaves a cryptic message for his friend Emily, warning her not to attend because there will be trouble.
 Masked, Brendan and Gary enter the gym just after the dance begins.
 They shoot out the lights before restraining the attendees with cable ties.
 Gary booby-traps the doors with bombs so they will explode if anyone tries to open them.

 The pair approach the football team's quarterback, Sam, who has been one of their main tormentors.
 After some debate, they decide to shoot out his kneecaps so he will be unable to play football ever again.
 Gary and Brendan fire their guns randomly around the gym, scaring students and injuring others.
 Another football player, Dustin, manages to get free and unties some others.
-Gary commits suicide while Brendan is beaten into a coma by the football players.
+After Gary's on-and-off girlfriend Allison shows up, Gary commits suicide while Brendan is beaten into a coma by some of the students freed by Dustin.
 Brendan suffers irreversible brain damage from the beating and those responsible are arrested and put on trial for attempted murder.

 The book ends with Denise Shipley, Gary's stepsister, wondering if Gary knew if there were other options besides violence.
 She swears she will always treat others with respect and teach others to do the same.
 She also shares her belief that semi-automatic weapons should be outlawed and handguns should be only in the hands of law enforcement.
-Denise ends up dating Sam Flach.